AC Perugia Calcio: A.C. Perugia (Gaucci years)

-The controversial and eccentric Luciano Gaucci took control of the club.
-The side returned to Serie B in 1994 and under the guidance of Giovanni Galeone reached Serie A in 1996.
 Perugia started well before Gaucci's decision to replace Galeone with Nevio Scala.
-The side's form subsequently declined before a late rally gave them a chance of survival- a 2–1 defeat at Piacenza in the final round sealed their fate.
+The side's form subsequently declined before a late rally gave them a chance of survival- a 2–1 defeat at Piacenza in the final round ultimately determined relegation by tie-breaker rules due to finishing level on points.
 With Castagner back in charge, Perugia won a play-off with Torino to secure a return to the top flight.